 Mr. Edward Habeeb (pronounced Hay-Bib), President of the Route 40 Association, donated land to be established as a state park.
 He, along with approximately 40 other land owners, provided land and many were compensated $10.00 for their land, with the understanding that a park would be built on the property.
 The McLuckie Family was paid $100,000.00 for their portion of the land.
 Mr. Habeeb was a nearby resident.
 Although he was born in Beirut, Lebanon in 1895, he came to Allegany County in 1913, first settling in Westernport, before opening a florist business in Piedmont, and ultimately moving his business to what became Route 40 and is now Interstate 68.
 His home and business location still stand today.

 Pursuant to Senate Resolution 2 of the 1950 Special Session of the Maryland General Assembly, the Maryland State Planning Commission commissioned a recreational survey of Western Maryland.
-The idea of constructing a park at Rocky Gap was suggested to Senator Charles See, by the Lions Club, who then presented the proposal to the Director of the Department of Forest and Parks, Mr. Joseph Kaylor.
-The Route 40 Association was then organized to promote business and industry in Allegany County, through improved highways and a recreational facility at Rocky Gap.
-The organization, under the leadership of Mr. Habeeb, obtained the support of Governors Tawes and Mandel.
+The idea of constructing a park at Rocky Gap was suggested by the Lions Club to Senator Charles See, who then presented the proposal to the Director of the Department of Forest and Parks, Mr. Joseph Kaylor.
+The Route 40 Association was then organized to promote business and industry in Allegany County through improved highways and a recreational facility at Rocky Gap.
+The organization, under the leadership of Mr. Habeeb (pictured in the center), obtained the support of Governors Tawes and Mandel.
 The beginning phase involved the purchase of the McLuckie’s farm in December of 1963, after which another 2,212 acres were acquired by December of 1966.